NoFussComputing/docker-bind/docs/projects/docker/bind/index.md

 ## Configuration

-All Configuration for Bind is located in directory `/etc/bind/` when launching this container it's recommended that this path be a volume and you place your own config files there.
-Without doing so the container will start a DNS server that will only accept connections from `127.0.0.1`
+All Configuration for Bind is located in directory `/etc/bind/conf.d` when launching this container it's recommended that this path be a volume and you place your own config files there.
+Without doing so the container will start a DNS server that will be of no use.

 !!! info
     Bind9 Documentation can be found at <https://bind9.readthedocs.io/en/v9.18.19/reference.html>